Exclusive: Nissan in talks to buy France's Renault stake in merger prelude

 “Any discussion about a share transaction involving Renault, Nissan or the French state is pure speculation,” Renault-Nissan spokesman Jonathan Adashek said.
 The alliance “has no plans to change the cross-shareholding ratio of its member companies”, he added.

+An official at the French finance ministry said the government “totally denied” it was ready to sell its Renault shares to Nissan.

-Renault is being advised by BNP Paribas and Nissan by Nomura on the planned stake sale, which would happen either as part of a broader Renault-Nissan combination or as a “stepping stone” on the way to one, the sources said.
+The sources said Renault was being advised by BNP Paribas and Nissan by Nomura on the planned stake sale, which would happen either as part of a broader Renault-Nissan combination or as a “stepping stone” on the way to one.
 The banks did not respond to requests for comment.

 Ghosn has also proposed an interim structure that would see management of Renault, Nissan and Mitsubishi Motors (7211.T) overseen by a Dutch foundation as a prelude to their integration as a global automotive group based in Amsterdam, sources said.